nug3tsss/ride-booking-system/README.md

   - Import past booking information
   - Clear booking entries
 - Route and fare calculation
+  - Distance in km
+  - Estimate Time of Arrival in mins
+  - Calculated cost in ₱
 - Booking history and management
+  - Downloadable bookings as .json
-- Account creation and management
+- Account creation and customization

 ---